 - During Uncle Max's visit, Max was asked whether he had kids and he says no, he wasn't even married.
-Calvin asked what difference that made, prompting Max to mention that Calvin must watch a lot of TV, while Calvin's parents were shocked.
+Calvin asked what difference that made, prompting Max to mention that Calvin must watch a lot of TV, while Calvin's parents looked shocked.

 - This strip◊.
 Not many non-German kids are expected to be familiar with the phrase "Jawohl, mein Führer!"